tls-attacker/TLS-Scanner/README.md

 $ docker run -t tlsscanner
 ```

 **Please note:**  *I am by no means familiar with Docker best practices.
-If you know how to improve the Dockerfile feel free to issue a pullrequest*
+If you know how to improve the Dockerfile
+ feel free to issue a pull request*